Generators and closed classes of groups: Closed classes

 The hierarchy between these classes can be depicted in the following way:

 We use in particular the terminology of W. Chach\'olski, who studied the problem in the non singly-generated case in \cite{Cha14}.

 It is known that a group $G$ is $A$-cellular if and only if $C_AG=G$ (\cite{RS01}, Section 3).
 We will check now that similar statements hold for $A$-generated and $A$-constructible groups.
 Probably this result is known to experts, but we do not know any explicit proof of it.
-We offer purely algebraic arguments here.
+We offer purely algebraic arguments here (see also \cite[Theorem~ 6]{RS00} for part (2)).